 First of all, I required the usual photos whereby I measure all sides of the room.
 Then I have to know the exact sizes of the room, the materials and types of the walls.
 I usually ask these data from everybody but I don’t need exact numbers, a broad outline is enough (e.g.: right wall is plasterboard with sleeper absorbing material beneath.
 Ceiling is made of concrete, beam, styrofoam cover, etc.).

-Advance planning of the acoustic measurements:
+Advance planning of the acoustic measurement:

 After receiving these data, I start to calculate the current acoustic defects and state of the room using the data.
-I estimate the type, size and material of the acoustic panels I need to provide for the acoustic measurements.
+I estimate the type, size and material of the acoustic panels I need to provide for the measurements.

 These parameters are important for me to know because I have to decide accordingly what fits into the given room and especially in the truck.